-• During the period of mobilisation the reservist will continue to accrue any service related Occupational Sick Pay.
+- During the period of mobilisation, the reservist will continue to accrue any service-related Occupational Sick Pay.
 Should the reservist become sick or injured during mobilisation they will be covered by MoD's healthcare arrangements (including pay) until they are demobilised.
 If the sickness or injury continues and this results in early demobilisation, they will remain covered by the MoD until the last day of paid military leave.
-Following this period the reservist will be covered by the Trust's sickness provisions in accordance with the Trust's Management of III Health Policy and Procedure and will be expected to comply with the requirements therein.

-• If the reservist becomes ill post mobilisation, and does not return on the expected return to work date, he/she will be expected to comply with the requirements of the Trust's Management of Ill Health Policy and Procedure from that date.
+Following this period, the reservist will be covered by the Trust's sickness provisions in accordance with the Trust's Attendance Management and Wellbeing Policy and Procedure and will be expected to comply with the requirements therein. - If the reservist becomes ill post mobilisation and does not return on the expected return to work date, they will be expected to comply with the requirements of the Trust's Attendance Management and Wellbeing Policy and Procedure from that date.